 Theory of change

-The many environmental and social benefits we ensure by conserving land are paramount to everyone in society no matter who owns the land.
+The many environmental and social benefits we ensure by conserving and learning about natural land are paramount to everyone in society no matter who owns the land.
 One of our most important jobs is to listen to others, especially those who feel disconnected from forests and farms, and then articulate and demonstrate to those in power why this work is vital and urgent.
 To build capacity takes time as it requires the coordination of a complex ecosystem of people and organizations with many moving parts and sub-systems that work separately and together to thrive.
 We believe that by connecting people to the source of their sustenance, they will work together to conserve what matters most.
 We embrace a theory of change, in which working backward from the future we envision to the conditions we need to create today, we will realize the outcomes we seek tomorrow.

 Changing for keeps